ajemiso/collate/Capstone Proposal.md

 ### Product Overview

-**_Collate_** is designed to minimize loan processing tasks in order to decrease redundancy & increase productivity.
+**_Collate_** is designed to work in conjunction with LendingQB, minimizing loan processing tasks in order to decrease redundancy & increase productivity.
 Simple tasks such as calculating income & modifying email templates made easy.

 ### Specific Functionality